Skip to main content

 Acorus americanus - SWEET FLAG

+The green-white or green-yellow flowers, are followed by dark brown berries.
 Grass-like wetland perennial that spreads via rhizomes to form dense stands, which provide excellent support for wildlife and appear similar to cattails or irises from far away.

 Aromatic rhizomes and leaves with cinnamon-like scent (when broken or crushed).
-Tough plant for bigger rain garden, pond or any wet place.

 Indigenous Americans probably played a large role in the distribution of this plant, as they most likely traveled with and traded it, as well as planted it along trade routes.
 Well-established populations of Sweet Flag often occur near indigenous sites.
 The rhizome is known to contain medicinal properties and is used to treat a variety of conditions such as nausea, heartburn, colds, fatigue, and anxiety.